samurake/Unity3DWork/RollABallProject/README.txt

 // The purpose of the game is that you are a round ball and you collect pick-ups with it.
 // When you collect all of them you finish the game.
 // Created for learning purpose.
-// Better ideas are well welcomed.
+// Better ideas are well received.